smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 There are multiple versions available, each corresponding to a branch in the code:
 - https://compliance.lab.gaia-x.eu/development/docs/ is an instantiation of the [development branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/development).
 It is the latest unstable version.
 Please note that the deployment is done manually by the development team, and the service might not include the latest commits
 - https://compliance.lab.gaia-x.eu/main/docs/ is an instantiation of the [main branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/main).
 It is the latest stable version.
 Please note that the deployment is done manually by the development team, and the service might not include the latest commits
-- https://compliance.lab.gaia-x.eu/v2206-unreleased/docs/ is an instantiation of the [2206-unreleased branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2206-unreleased).
-It is the implementation of the Trust Framework 22.06-rc document.
+  [2206 unreleased branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2206-unreleased) is not instantiated.
+It is the implementation of the Trust Framework 22.06 document.
 - [2204 branch](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/tree/2204) is not instantiated.
 It is the implementation of the Trust Framework 22.04 document.

 ## Get Started Using the API